qdushl/Waterloo-Point-Cloud-Database/README.md

 # The WPC Database
 This database was created by Honglei Su (suhonglei@qdu.edu.cn) from University of Waterloo in 2018.
 We welcome everyone to carry on the test and propose the modification opinion.
 If you use our database https://drive.google.com/drive/folders/1dHDqKXgvkUhQdUzT7pJjrJ7zRnceFIkO?usp=sharing (a Google account required) in your paper, please cite our papers:

-[1] Honglei Su, Yuxin Liu, Qi Liu et al., Bitstream-based Perceptual Quality Assessment of Compressed 3D Point Clouds, submitted to IEEE Trans. on Image Processing.
+[1] Honglei Su, Qi Liu, Zhengfang Duanmu et al., Perceptual Quality Assessment of Colored 3D Point Clouds, arXiv preprint arXiv:2111.05474.

-@article{su2021bitstream,
+@article{su2021perceptual,
-title={Bitstream-based Perceptual Quality Assessment of Compressed 3D Point Clouds},
-author={Su, Honglei and Liu, Yuxin and Liu, Qi and Yuan, Hui and Yang, Huan and Pan, Zhenkuan and Wang, Zhou},
+  title={Perceptual Quality Assessment of Colored 3D Point Clouds}, author={Su, Honglei and Liu, Qi and Duanmu, Zhengfang and Liu, Wentao and Wang, Zhou}, journal={arXiv preprint arXiv:2111.05474}, year={2021}
-journal={IEEE Transactions on Image Processing},
-year={2021},
-publisher={IEEE}
 }

 [2] Honglei Su, Zhengfang Duanmu, Wentao Liu et al., Perceptual Quality Assessment of 3D Point Clouds, 2019 IEEE International Conference on Image Processing (ICIP), IEEE, 2019.